 Jeff Kositsky assumed leadership of Hamilton Family Center in 2013.
 His commitment to social and economic justice spans an impressive career of more than 20 years directing nonprofit human service programs and organizations.
 From 2001 to 2010, he was executive director of Community Housing Partnership, a nonprofit affordable housing developer in San Francisco that provides support services and job opportunities to thousands of homeless adults and families.
 He has served on several nonprofit boards, including San Francisco’s Coalition on Homelessness, and was a Commissioner on Sacramento’s Hunger Commission.
 Jeff earned a Master of Public Affairs from the University of Texas and a Bachelor of Arts in Economics and International Relations from American University in Washington, D.C.
 He lives with his wife and two daughters in San Francisco.

-Jack Fagan joined HFC in 2008, but has been working in nonprofit human services since 1987.
+Jack Fagan joined Hamilton in 2008, but has been working in nonprofit human services since 1987.
 At Penn State, he majored in Individual and Family Studies with minors in women’s and African American studies.
-For many years, he directed programs at disability service and advocacy agencies and has extensive experience in organizational development, strategic planning and outcomes management.
-From 2003-07, he was Co-Chair of the San Francisco Mayor’s Disability Council under Willie Brown and Gavin Newsom.
-At HFC, he is responsible for facilities and IT, provides key support to the Board of Directors and works closely with the leadership team to measure and ensure operational efficiency and quality assurance.
+For many years, he directed programs at disability service and advocacy agencies, and has extensive experience in organizational development, strategic planning and outcomes management.
+From 2003-07, he was Co-Chair of the San Francisco Mayor’s Disability Council under both Willie Brown and Gavin Newsom.
+At Hamilton, he oversees human resources, technology and facilities, and works closely with the leadership team to measure and ensure operational efficiency and quality assurance.

 Director of Finance